 Applications for children previously “looked after” but not meeting the specific criteria outlined in Rule 1 may be made under this rule.

-.
-I suggest this is removed because the school administers its own R2 applications and this document outlines HCC processes

 Rule 3 Definition of sibling:

 For applications to schools using Hertfordshire County Council's admission criteria, a sibling is defined as: the sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after¹ and in every case living permanently² in a placement within the home as part of the family household from Monday to Friday at the time of this application.